Treetops - Guide for Parents

 Nursery staff are always open to suggestions and there is a suggestions box in our porch should parents would like to contribute with their ideas.

-The use of mobile telephones and other social media devices is prohibited within the nursery.
-Please ensure that anyone collecting children from nursery is made aware of this or they will be asked to switch off their devices.
+The use of mobile telephones and other social media devices are prohibited within the nursery.
+Please ensure that anyone collecting children from nursery is made aware of this as anyone using such devices will not be allowed entry into nursery.
+Staff are advised not to befriend parents on social networking sites as this is unprofessional and can lead to breeches of confidentiality.

 Notice of absence